 Data protection legislation is frequently quoted as the reason data from customers of arts organisations cannot be shared.
-The application of the Data Protection Acts and subsequent Regulations in 'custom and practice' does not support this view for most non-profit distributing charitable organisations, for the purposes of sharing data for audience development.
+The application of the GDPR and Data Protection Act (2018) in custom and practice does not support this view for most non-profit distributing charitable organisations, for the purposes of sharing data for audience development.

-The legislation does not confer 'ownership' of the customer data held by an organisation.
-The members of the public 'own' their data.
-However, an organisation has a responsibility to manage the data they retain and to control its use.
+The legislation does not confer ownership of the customer data held by an organisation.
+The members of the public own their data.
+However, an organisation has a responsibility to manage the data about their audiences that they collect and process and to control its use appropriately.
 In this latter respect the organisation is referred to as the Data Controller, and their responsibilities are often complex and misunderstood.
-There are no issues in sharing "anonymised data" where the data does not identify individuals by name or address (postcodes can be shared) or provide any contact details.
+There are no issues in sharing fully "anonymised data" where the data does not include personal information which could be used to identify individuals (for example, by name, address, email or ID numbers).

-See https://www.audiencedatasharing.org it sets out clearly the legal framework, The Arts Council's expectations from 2016 and encourages dialogue between companies as to workable approaches to data sharing.
+For more information, see audiencedatasharing.org it sets out clearly the legal framework and Arts Council Englands expectations since 2016, and encourages dialogue between companies about workable approaches to data sharing.